Connecticut

 An Assembly of Everyday CT Residents to Define the Future of Local Funding

 The Connecticut Citizens' Assembly is a groundbreaking democratic initiative designed to give residents a direct voice in state policy.
-By bringing together a representative group of citizens from across the state, we aim to solve the complex challenge of funding local public services while ensuring equity and sustainability for every municipality.
+By bringing together a representative group of citizens from across the state, we aim to solve the complex challenge of funding local public services.

 From transportation and infrastructure to education and emergency response, local public services are the backbone of our communities.
 Our mission is to give a representative sample of the people of Connecticut a chance to set their priorities for public service provision and funding.